pmsoftware/odietamo/docs/Demo1StepByStep.rst

 .. figure:: imgs/13_1_3.png

-Also, add the OdiScm *Has Scenario* marker to the procedure:
+Also, add the ODI-SCM *Has Scenario* marker to the procedure:

 .. figure:: imgs/13_1_4.png